 Recycling paper is easy and we want you to do more of it.
-We still throw away about 10,000 tonnes of paper each year which could have been recycled.
+In Derbyshire we still throw away about 10,000 tonnes of paper each year which could have been recycled.

 What can be recycled?

 All district and borough councils in Derbyshire collect a wide range of paper for recycling from your kerbside, including:

 Some will also collect other types of paper such as envelopes, shredded paper, wrapping paper, wallpaper and brown paper.

 All you need to do is put it in the right recycling bin, bag or box for your area and leave it out for your district or borough council to empty on your collection day.

 Check with your local council − the one you pay your council tax bill to − to find out exactly what they collect using the links at the bottom of this page and whether there is anything extra you could be recycling.

 Where can I recycle?